rtaydev/my-bookings/README.md

 1. **Improved Loading on Customer Details Page**

    - Implemented a more efficient loading mechanism by using a combination of `ActivityIndicator` and conditional rendering to provide a better user experience during data fetching.
+This ensures that users are visually informed about the loading state and reduces the perceived waiting time.

 2. **Offline Capability**

    - Integrated `redux-persist` to cache booking data locally, allowing users to view their bookings even when offline.
-   - Updated the `RootLayout` component to include `PersistGate` for persisting the Redux store.
+This was achieved by configuring the Redux store to use `redux-persist` and setting up the `PersistGate` in the `RootLayout` component to delay the rendering of the app's UI until the persisted state has been retrieved and saved to Redux.

 3. **Add QR Code**

    - Added the `react-native-qrcode-svg` dependency to generate and display QR codes for each booking.
-   - Updated the `BookingDetailsScreen` component to include a QR code generated from the `ticketUuid`.
+The `BookingDetailsScreen` component was updated to include a QR code generated from the `ticketUuid`, providing users with a scannable code for their booking.

 4. **Code Restructuring**

    - Refactored the `CustomerDetailsScreen` and `BookingDetailsScreen` components to improve readability and maintainability.
+This involved breaking down large components into smaller, reusable components and organizing the code in a more logical manner.
-   - Moved API URL to a constant for easier configuration and potential future changes.
+   - Moved the API URL to a constant file for easier configuration and potential future changes, ensuring that the API endpoint can be updated in a single location without modifying multiple files.

 5. **Mock Server Enhancements**

    - Enhanced the mock server handlers to support the new QR code functionality and offline capabilities.
+This included updating the mock API responses to include the `ticketUuid` field and ensuring that the mock server can simulate offline scenarios.

 6. **Documentation**

    - Updated the README to reflect the new changes and provide clear instructions on how to run the app with the new features.
+This includes detailed steps for setting up the development environment, running the app, and testing the offline capabilities.

+7. **Styling/Navigation**

+   - Improved the styling and navigation of the application to enhance the overall user experience and visual appeal.
+This involved updating the styles to be more consistent and modern, as well as improving the navigation flow to make it more intuitive for users.

 ### Additional Features

 1. **Error Handling**

    - Improved error handling in the `BookingDetailsScreen` component to provide more user-friendly error messages.
+This ensures that users are informed about any issues that occur during data fetching and provides guidance on how to resolve them.

 2. **User Experience**

    - Enhanced the user interface to be more intuitive and responsive, especially when dealing with larger datasets.
+This includes optimizing the layout and interactions to ensure a smooth and pleasant user experience.

 3. **Performance Optimization**

    - Optimized data fetching and state management to improve the overall performance of the app.
+This involved using memoization techniques and optimizing the Redux selectors to reduce unnecessary re-renders and improve the app's responsiveness.

 4. **Linting and Formatting**

    - Added ESLint and Prettier configurations to ensure code consistency and maintainability.
+This helps to enforce coding standards and automatically format the code, making it easier to read and maintain.

 5. **Testing**

    - Added basic unit tests for the components and reducers to ensure the app's functionality.
+This includes testing the key functionalities and edge cases to ensure the app behaves as expected.

 ### Dependencies Added